-With a long leasehold premises in Audley, you are actually buying an entitlement to reside in a property for a prescribed time frame.
-In recent years flat leases are usually granted for 99 years or 125.
-Many leasehold owners are unconcerned as this seems like a lengthy period of time, you may think about a lease extension sooner rather than later.
-The general rule is that the shorter the number of years is the cost of extending the lease becomes disproportionately greater notably when there are fewer than eighty years left.
-Leasehold owners in Audley with a lease approaching 81 years left should seriously think of extending it sooner than later.
-When the lease term has fewer than 80 years left, under the relevant Act the freeholder is entitled to calculate and levy a greater premium, assessed on a technical calculation, strangely termed as “marriage value” which is due.
+With a long leasehold property in Audley, you are in fact renting it for a certain period of time.
+These days flat leases are usually granted for 99 years or 125.
+Even though this may appear like a lengthy period of time, you may consider a lease extension sooner rather than later.
+The general rule is that the shorter the lease is the cost of extending the lease increases markedly notably when there are fewer than 80 years left.
+Anyone in Audley with a lease approaching 81 years left should seriously think of extending it sooner as opposed to later.
+When the lease term has fewer than 80 years remaining, under the relevant legislation the freeholder is entitled to calculate and levy a greater amount, assessed on a technical calculation, strangely termed as “marriage value” which is payable.

 Lender | Requirement |